-OVERVIEW: This women’s foundation supports San Diego-area nonprofits in health and human services, civil society, economic development and employment, environment, arts and culture, and education.
+OVERVIEW: This foundation supports San Diego-area nonprofits in health and human services, civil society, economic development and employment, environment, arts and culture, and education.
 Grants are awarded once per year.

 Only groups in the San Diego region are eligible to apply for SDWF grants, with a minimum grant award of $25,000.
 However, groups as far north as Fallbrook, as far south as Chula Vista, and as far west as Lakeside have received SDWF grants.
 Grantees include Just in Time for Foster Youth, Promises2Kids, the San Diego LGBT Community Center, Think Dignity, and Voices for Children.
 Annual reports are here.

-Katie Sawyer is the executive director of SDWF, and Kirtsen Wisneski is the foundation’s program specialist.
-General questions can be directed firstname.lastname@example.org or (619) 235-2300.
+Direct general questions to firstname.lastname@example.org or (619) 235-2300.
 The address is 2508 Historic Decatur Road, Suite 200, San Diego, California 92106.
-Upcoming events and recent news can be viewed on the funder’s website.
+View upcoming events and recent news on the funder’s website.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).